dasqueel/target-rest-api/README.md

 If want to run the local instance, thre are a few steps before.

-- Comment out line 2 and Uncomment line 1 in both server.js and test/api.test.js, to run local envs
+- Comment out line 2 and Uncomment line 1 in both `server.js` AND `test/api.test.js`, to run local envs
 - Uncomment lines 41-54 in server.js to write a document to the local mongo db

 Run the tests